A Point Mass Proposal Method for Bayesian State-Space Model Fitting: Defining the grid cells

 \subsection{Approach 1: equal grid cells}

 The first approach sets all finite cells equally sized and the same across all time points, that is, $I_t(n) = I_s(n)$ for all $t,s = 1, \dots, T$ and $n=2, \dots, N-1$ (assuming an infinite lower and upper bound on the latent states).
-We assume that these equally sized grid cells are centred around the mean of the data, $\frac{1}{T} \sum_{t=1}^T y_t$, spanning a range of the state-space denoted by $\mathcal{S}$, though this approach could be adapted by centring the grid cells around another function of the data.
+We assume that these equally sized grid cells are centered around the mean of the data, $\frac{1}{T} \sum_{t=1}^T y_t$, spanning a range of the state space denoted by $\mathcal{S}$, though this approach could be adapted by centering the grid cells around another function of the data.

 If the model parameters do not vary with time, only one transition matrix needs to be calculated per MCMC iteration, or when the model parameters are updated.
 For a fixed number of grid cells, this approach has the lowest computational cost of the approaches considered.
-However, since the grid cells are the same for each time point, but the regions of high posterior density may change at each time point, the grid cells should cover a large range of the state-space in order to ensure coverage of these high-density regions and good mixing.
+However, since the grid cells are the same for each time point, but the regions of high posterior density may change at each time point, the grid cells should cover a large range of the state space to ensure coverage of these high-density regions and good mixing.
 This may require many grid cells and a greater computational cost if the high posterior regions of the SSM are highly non-uniform over time, and hence this approach is most efficient for SSMs with uniform such regions.